cedric-kiama-wachira/Software-Engineering/README.md

 Added ingress-nginx and cert manager will add Gitops Stack(ArgoCd/FluxCd) plus monitoring stack

 Another day confused with the next step.
 More things to be added here.

+Have added securecodebox and trivy

+want to add jenkins, sonarqube, nexus and monitoring stack.

+Then deploy a postgresql and mongodb clusters